 Redress & Support

-If anyone has been abused by a member of Clergy or Workers from the Diocese of Broken Bay we encourage them to bring their complaint forward and to consider the following pathways for redress.
+If anyone has been abused within the Diocese of Broken Bay we encourage them to bring their complaint forward and to consider the following pathways for redress.